Big Data Analytics Use Cases

 In other words, what is the use case that shapes the context for “Raw Data -> Aggregated Data -> Intelligence -> Insights -> Decisions -> Operational Impact -> Financial Outcomes -> Value creation.”
 What are the right use cases for the emerging hybrid data ecosystem (with structured and unstructured data)?

-However, despite the rosy predictions, many organizations will flounder in their Big Data efforts not because they lack analytics capability but because they lack clear objectives or multi-year roadmaps in converting noisy data into useful signals.
+However, despite the rosy predictions, many organizations will flounder in their Big Data efforts not because they lack analytics capability but because they lack clear objectives, experimental mindset or multi-year roadmaps in converting noisy data into useful signals.

 So the first question is: What do you really want to achieve?
 Increased customer loyalty?
+Better engagement?
 A greater share of wallet via cross-sell?
 New customers?
 Lower attrition?
 Cheaper and faster data processing?
 In other words, what is the use case?
 As the old adage goes: if you don’t know where you are going, any road will get you there.

 Big Data Analytics promise: enable “data monetization” through more timely, more accurate, more complete, more granular, more frequent decisions.
 So, what exactly are the types of business problems big data analytics likely to solve?
 For this you need a mini-MBA in Big Data Use Cases.